If you are considering filing personal bankruptcy, you may have many questions, including:

 - Fines and penalties imposed for breaking the law, such as traffic tickets and criminal restitution

-- Most tax debts (although some taxes might be cancelled, others can be paid under a chapter 13 plan)
+- Most tax debts (although some taxes might be canceled, others can be paid under a Chapter 13 plan)

 - Debts incurred by fraud or misconduct

 Many people fear they will lose their home or vehicle if they file for bankruptcy.
 In a Chapter 13 payment plan, you won’t lose your home if you immediately start making your regular payments and the catch-up payments as stipulated in your repayment plan if necessary.
 If you are current on your home mortgage, this payment is normally “outside the plan” and is paid directly by you even while other debts are included in the payment plan.
 If you are behind on the house payment, the house is brought into the plan and extra payments are made to catch up the amount you are behind.
 It’s important to file your case right away to avoid foreclosure.
 Also the farther behind you are, the tougher it is to catch up over time.